Aayushi086/E-Commerse_sales_dashboard/README.md

 # E-Commerse_sales_dashboard
-This is Power BI based visual representation of sales of Sheetal eCommerce.
+This is Power BI based visual representation of yearly sales of Sheetal eCommerce.